 Connecticut’s ski areas may not have the vertical drops of other New England resorts, but they all have a multitude of activities and dining beyond downhill skiing.
 There are a couple of resorts near the capital city of Hartford and a couple in the southern part of the state.

 These ski resorts are family-friendly, easy to access, and give skiers of all ages a comfortable setting to learn to ski.
-The state receives an average of 37 inches of snow annually, about the same amount that falls in the ski resorts.
+The state receives an average of 37 inches of snow annually, about the same amount that falls at the ski resorts.
 The mountains range from 525 feet to 1600 feet in elevation.

 All four Connecticut ski resorts are located in the western half of the state and all are within a short distance of major interstates and each other.
 The closest resorts are only 17 miles apart, and even the farthest two are only 51 miles apart, near enough to hit more than one resort in a day.